jamesnvk/jamesnvk.github.io/about.md

 Check out my Github: <a href="https://github.com/jamesnvk" target="_blank">here</a>

 Thanks for reading my blog.
-If you liked what you read please send me an email jamesnovak90@gmail.com and tell me what you think!
+If you liked what you read please send me an email jamesnovak90 [at] gmail [dot] com and tell me what you think!